scuzzydude/asimov/asimov.md

 There will be cases where Scoot wish only to accept transactions with TPH.
 It's possible to have cases where PPH are used, but the TPH of the PPH is validated to the Scoot trustee.
 That would require a level of trust maintenance across elections of trustees and may be difficult to enforce.

 I believe using TPH to invest in some scoot, and PPHs for others may be the most practical system.
 The protocol shall handle both cases.
-Scoot may also implement hybrid models, where perhaps large or majority holders need to reveal TPH but small-scale holders may use PPH.
+Scoot may also implement hybrid models, where large or majority holders must reveal TPH but small-scale holders may use PPH.
 This is essentially how public stock works in some countries, when holdings by large institutions, board members, and company officers are publicly reported, but most holders are publicly anonymous.

 The responsibility tree - open or pseudonymous - is very valuable.
 This system works because the more people who are responsible for an idea, the more valuable that idea becomes.
 Furthermore, the more responsible people who are responsible for an idea, the more valuable it becomes.